How to Apply for this Grant

 You must submit a budget on the NHPRC Budget Form available on the Application Instructions page.
 Note that the form itself contains additional instructions.
 You may include with your application a narrative budget supplement for budget categories that require further detail.
 Provide specific budget figures, rounding to the nearest dollar.

-Applicants will be asked to compute the project costs to be charged to grant funds as well as those that will be supported by the applicant through cost sharing, which includes both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
-All of the items listed, whether supported by grant funds or cost-sharing contributions, must be reasonable and necessary to accomplish project objectives, allowable in terms of the applicable federal cost principles, auditable, and incurred during the grant period.
+Applicants will be asked to compute the project costs to be charged to NHPRC Federal grant funds as well as those that will be supported by the applicant.
+The applicants cost sharing includes both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
+All of the items listed, whether supported by grant funds or your cost-sharing contributions, must be reasonable and necessary to accomplish project objectives, allowable in terms of the applicable federal cost principles, auditable, and incurred during the grant period.
 Applicants should review the appropriate Office of Management and Budget circulars on cost principles.

 Charges to the project for items such as salaries, fringe benefits, travel, and contractual services must conform to the written policies and established practices of the applicant organization.
 In addition, successful applicants will be required to certify that they have adequate accounting and timekeeping procedures to meet Federal requirements.